httpwg/http-extensions/draft-ietf-httpbis-proxy-status.md

 Proxy-Status: cdn.example.org; next-hop=backend.example.org:8001
 ~~~

+indicates that cdn.example.org used backend.example.org:8001 as the next hop for this request.

 ### next-protocol

 The `next-protocol` parameter's value indicates the ALPN protocol identifier {{!RFC7301}} used by the intermediary to connect to the next hop.
 This is only applicable when that connection was actually established.